 So why is this?
 Why is it that although every other person we know has a gym membership/drinks green juices/is an expert yogi, society as a whole is none the healthier?
 We all seem to know how to live healthier lives and make better life choices, but seemingly none the better for it.

 The possible reason?
 That there are factors contributing to our health, bigger and more important than exercise, our diet or our drinking habits… Shocking but true!

 Doctors are right in promoting good health through modern medicine and a healthy lifestyle, which can both be essential to a happy and long life.
 But is there more to our health than our doctors are telling us?

 Those who have come to understand the power within them and the universal Law Of Attraction are already aware of how our emotional and spiritual wellbeing impacts our happiness.
-But what many people often forget is how they can also impact on our physical health.
+But what many people often forget is how they can also impact our physical health.